if-not-nil/cow-tools/README.md

 *WORK IN PROGRESS*!!! only the basic functionality works.

-*INSTAlLATION:*
+*INSTALLATION:*
 `git clone https://github.com/if-not-nil/cowtools`\
-you also need curl and fzf installed.\
+you need curl installed and available in $PATH\
-you can go far without a plugin for lua in your editor, but i built it for you to like lua more so please use one
+you can go far without a plugin for lua in your editor, but it's the intended way to use it

 *USAGE:*\
 lua main.lua [requests.lua]